 Presidential Proclamation No. 1875 signed by President Herbert Hoover on April 12, 1929, established Arches National Monument for its "gigantic arches, natural bridges, windows, spires, balanced rocks, and other unique wind-worn sandstone formations, the preservation of which is desirable because of their educational and scenic value."
-Only two small sections of land comprised the new monument: 2,600 acres known as "Devil's Garden" and 1,600 acres called "Windows."

-In 2013, the park developed a Foundation Statement to update a shared understanding of the park's purpose, significance, resources and values.
+In 2013, the park developed a Foundation Document to update a shared understanding of the park's purpose, significance, resources and values.
 This document can serve as a foundation for future planning and management decisions.